 High in the Andes Mountains with the Cordillera Blanca shining in the background, you’ll find the hidden climbing gem of Inka Wakanka.

-Only developed a few years ago, this area has the potential to become of of Peru’s top climbing destinations.
+Only developed a few years ago, this area has the potential to become one of Peru’s top climbing destinations.
 Secluded and beautiful, climbing here feels almost unworldly.
 The setting is unique and peaceful.
 A must see for anyone who is around Huaraz and looking to find some high caliber climbing away from the crowds.

 Why Go to Inka Wakanka?

-Though desolate, the area at the same time is very beautiful and filled with life.
+Though desolate, the area is at the same time very beautiful and filled with life.
 You may even be lucky enough to see a condor fly overhead!

 The climbing here is very good.
 As of now there are maybe only 30-40 bolted routes, but there is a lot of potential and new routes are constantly being opened.
-The official Huaraz Climbing Guide does not yet have Inka Waqanqa included, but luckily after the 2016 climbing festival a topo was made and can be found online here!!
+The official Huaraz Climbing Guide does not yet have Inka Waqanqa included, but luckily, after the 2016 climbing festival a topo was made and can be found online here!!

 Where is Inka Wakanka Peru?

-Inka Waqanqa is located off of the highway 16 between the small towns of Cajacay and Conococha.
+Inka Waqanqa is located off of highway 16 between the small towns of Cajacay and Conococha.
 This is about 2-3 hours from Huaraz which is most likely the major city you will be coming from.
 The exact Googlemaps location can be found here.

-The climbing area itself isn’t by any towns so you’ll have to bring in your own food and tent to camp.
+The climbing area itself isn’t by any towns, so you’ll have to bring in your own food and tent to camp.
 As of Nov 2016, there was a tap set up for the climbing festival which provided a steady, but small, stream of water.
 This still needs to be purified before drinking because there are a lot of livestock in the area.
-The area has been affected by droughts however, so it would be a good idea to bring some of your own water in case none can be found.
+The area has been affected by droughts, however, so it would be a good idea to bring some of your own water in case none can be found.